 7. Easter Island

-Easter Island is a Chilean island originally known as Rapa Nui and it lies in the southeasternmost point of Polynesian triangle.
+Easter Island is a Chilean island originally known as Rapa Nui and it lies in the southeasternmost point of a Polynesian triangle.
 Huge monolithic statues of human figures called Moai have been craved between 1250 to 1500 CE by the Rapa Nui people.
-These statues represented their deceased ancestors and when considering the age and the size of the statues, it is truly admirable human feat worth to see.
+These statues represented their deceased ancestors and when considering the age and the size of the statues, it is a truly admirable human feat worth to see.

-Tonga is a great place to visit if you like to explore history and rich culture except nature and spectacular beaches.
+Tonga is a great place to visit if you like to explore the history and rich culture except for nature and spectacular beaches.
 It is the only South Pacific’s remaining Kingdom, with history dated 3000 years back.
-The rich cultural base and a friendly nature of locals is just the beginning.
+The rich cultural base and a friendly nature of locals are just the beginning.
 There is a least dozen of things you can do in this tropical paradise, but one of the most memorable and possibly only place in the world you’ve got to try is the swimming with whales.
 Yes, the real whales!

 Samoa is a wonderful choice when you’re looking for some peaceful place from the touristic rush.
 In the very heart of Pacific, you can explore some of the most beautiful beaches, exotic nature, meet friendly locals and taste their interesting cuisine.
 The best experience in Samoa is trying to live in their traditional “home” called Fale – which is a small wooden shelter without walls, typically built just right on the beach.
 With the friendly hosts which will prepare to you wonderful cuisine and tropical treats every day, it is really an unforgettable holiday for wanderlusters.
 You can read our full travel guide to Samoa here.

 Hawaii is probably the most popular island in the entire Pacific Ocean.
 We could only speculate whether it’s because its marvelous tropical nature and climate, or because of the fact, that it is the 50th state of United States of America.
 Anyway, no one can’t deny that the Hawaiian archipelago is a perfect choice when it comes to great holiday time.
-This northernmost paradise of Polynesia is almost entire formed by volcano, which is why islands have many steep spectacular green mountains and active volcanic areas are attractive for biologists and volcanologists.
+This northernmost paradise of Polynesia is almost entirely formed by a volcano, which is why islands have many steep spectacular green mountains and active volcanic areas are attractive for biologists and volcanologists.
 If you have luck, you can even see the real lava flow on the Island of Hawai’i.
 With plenty of stunning public beaches, great waves for surfers and a great welcoming atmosphere, Hawaii will steal your heart for good.